mldangelo/personal-site/README.md

     ```bash
     git clone git://github.com/mldangelo/personal-site.git
     cd personal-site
-    nvm install
+    nvm install # this is optional - make sure you're running >= node 12 with `node --version`
     npm install
     ```

-2. Next, you should create a `.env` file.
-To do this, run:

-    ```bash
-    cp sample.env .env
-    ```

-    and set values as appropriate.
-Most people will only need to change the base path when deploying.

-3. Run the following command to build the react application and serve it with hot module reloading:
+2. Run the following command to build the react application and serve it with hot module reloading:

     ```bash
     npm start